[HISTORY: Adopted by the Town of Georgetown 5-2-2011 Annual Town Meeting, Art. 34. Amendments noted where applicable.]

 The removal of earth products undertaken in connection with an agricultural use if the removal is necessary for or directly related to planting, cultivating or harvesting or the raising or care of animals.

-The Conservation Commission (PGA) shall be responsible for the administration, implementation, and enforcement of this chapter.
+The Planning Board (PGA) shall be responsible for the administration, implementation, and enforcement of this chapter.

 Any powers granted to or duties imposed upon the PGA may be delegated, in writing, by the PGA to its employees or agents or other municipal employees as appropriate.